microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphAppLogCollectionRequest>: AppLogCollectionRequest Entity.
+BODYPARAMETER <IMicrosoftGraphAppLogCollectionRequest>: Entity for AppLogCollectionRequest contains all logs values.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[CompletedDateTime <DateTime?>]`: Time at which the upload log request reached a terminal state
+  - `[CompletedDateTime <DateTime?>]`: Time at which the upload log request reached a completed state if not completed yet NULL will be returned.
   - `[CustomLogFolders <String[]>]`: List of log folders.
-  - `[ErrorMessage <String>]`: Error message if any during the upload process
+  - `[ErrorMessage <String>]`: Indicates error message if any during the upload process.
   - `[Status <AppLogUploadState?>]`: AppLogUploadStatus

 INPUTOBJECT <IDevicesCorporateManagementIdentity>: Identity Parameter